top of page

 The noun 'repugnance' traces its origins to the Latin word 'repugnantia,' which can be dissected etymologically.
 It is formed from the prefix 're-,' indicating opposition or reversal, and 'pugnare,' meaning 'to fight' or 'to struggle.'
 The essence of 'repugnance' lies in the idea of a strong opposition or struggle against something.
 In its contemporary usage, 'repugnance' describes a profound feeling of disgust, aversion, or intense dislike towards something, reflecting the historical notion of vehemently opposing or resisting something that is deemed objectionable or offensive.
 Thus, the etymology of 'repugnance' highlights its roots in the concept of resistance and opposition to that which is considered repulsive or offensive.

-Quiz: Find the meaning of the noun repugnance:
+Find the correct meaning of the noun repugnance:

 Try Again!